 • Save or bookmark your preferred servers and configurations in your VPN for quick access.

-Costs and value: VPNs vs built-in features
+Costs and value: VPNs vs built-in features Does proton vpn automatically connect heres how to set it up 2026

 • Edge Secure Network is bundled with Edge. there’s no separate subscription for it.
 However, its capability and trust are limited to Microsoft’s ecosystem.